weAreYeah/WAYAppStoreWindow/README.md

 WAYAppStoreWindow
 =========

+WAYAppStoreWindow is our approach to let you use INAppStoreWindow like features in OS X Yosemite without the warnings.

-A drop-in replacement for INAppStoreWindow, which switches its class implementation at runtime between WAYWindow and INAppStoreWindow, depending on the OS X version.
+It's a drop-in replacement for **INAppStoreWindow**, which switches its class implementation at runtime between **WAYWindow** and **INAppStoreWindow**, depending on the OS X version.

-The motivation behind this class is the following warning while running INAppStoreWindow based applications in OS X 10.10 Yosemite:
+The motivation behind this class is the following warning while running applications using *INAppStoreWindow* in OS X 10.10 Yosemite:

 	NSWindow warning: adding an unknown subview: <INMovableByBackgroundContainerView: 0x600000120780>
 	2014-11-16 14:26:45.245 WAYAppStoreWindowDemo[12114:305020] Call stack:
 	[...]

-We implemented ```WAYWindow``` which provides the same interface, to a certain extent, as INAppStoreWindow. ```WAYWindow``` lets you specify a cutom window titlebar height and add subviews to the titlebar.
-You can also define custom margins for the standard window buttons.
-However ```WAYWindow``` has been built to be OS X Yosemite exclusive.
+We introduced ```WAYWindow``` which provides the same interface, to a certain extent, as INAppStoreWindow. ```WAYWindow``` lets you specify a custom window titlebar height and add subviews to the titlebar.
+You can also define custom margins for the standard window buttons and center them.
+However ```WAYWindow``` has been built to work on OS X Yosemite only.

 This class, ```WAYAppStoreWindow``` switches its internal implementation at runtime.
 If the app is running on pre-Yosemite OS X versions, ```INAppStoreWindow``` will be used, otherwise ```WAYWindow``` will be used.